-Although the regulatory process can be challenging due to rapid changes, bringing medical devices to the Chinese market is a potential high-growth area for many global manufacturers.
+Despite frequent and rapid changes in the regulation process, companies cannot ignore the value of bringing medical devices to the Chinese market.
+It is a potential high-growth area for many global medical device manufacturers.
 So, if you’re a medical device manufacturer doing business in China, it’s important that you’re up‑to‑date on the following UDI regulation.

 China’s National Medical Products Administration (NMPA) is implementing an electronic medical device registration system and has provided Unique Device Identification (UDI) system rules that are applicable to all device classes.
-These rules are intended to support the creation of a standardized UDI system to strengthen medical device lifecycle management, improve the accuracy of information about products and ultimately improve patient safety.
+These rules are intended to support the creation of a standardized UDI system to strengthen medical device life-cycle management, improve the accuracy of product information and improve patient safety.

 The deadline to submit UDI data for 64 categories of high-risk implantable devices as stipulated in Schedule 1 of NMPA’s plan is October 1, 2020.